kevbradwick/drift/README.md

 Drift is a PHP library for mapping arbitrary data to PHP classes.

+### Installation

+This library is currently in development so you can install master with;

+    composer require kevbradwick/drift:dev-master

 ### Usage

 Say you have a class with private member variables like this;